-Doing anything for long amounts of time will have an impact our bodies.
-Running a marathon will cause tired, achy muscles and blisters, lying in an uncomfortable position can lead to a cricked neck and this is none the less so for sitting, looking at a screen for extended amounts of time.
+Doing anything for long amounts of time will have an impact on our bodies.
+Running a marathon will cause tired, achy muscles and blisters, and lying in an uncomfortable position can lead to a crick needck and this is nonetheless so for sitting, looking at a screen for extended amounts of time.

 Your Work Station

 The setup of our workstation is paramount in optimizing our posture whilst working at a screen.
 If the screen is too low, we end up adopting this forward head posture and flexed spine which leads to rounded shoulders, tightness in the chest muscles, and an achy back of the neck.

 By raising the screen to eye level, the neck is in a more balanced position and the spine is extended which opens up the chest.